Current project status

 Prior to finalising the project and applying for planning permission, we will conduct extensive baseline surveys of the area surrounding the new site.
 These surveys include seabed sampling and a remotely operated vehicle (ROV) survey to map seabed habitats within the extended vicinity of the proposed farm.

-Any potential effects by aquaculture on the benthic environment and water column are regulated by SEPA under Controlled Activities Regulations (CAR) and by Marine Scotland.
-The proposed development of Meil Bay will require a CAR Licence from SEPA to regulate the maximum weight of fish to be held on site (which will be the same as current), the scale and rate of nutrient and chemical discharges from the site, and establish statutory monitoring protocols.
+Any potential effects of aquaculture on the benthic environment and water column are regulated by SEPA under Controlled Activities Regulations (CAR) and by Marine Scotland.
+The proposed site will require a CAR Licence from SEPA to regulate the maximum weight of fish to be held on site (which will be the same as current), the scale and rate of nutrient and any chemical discharges from the site, and establish statutory monitoring protocols.
 It can be noted that Vestness is accredited as an organic site by the Soil Association and as such the use of medicinal treatments is highly restricted.

 Tensioned cage nets provide the first line of defence against seal attacks.
 Pen nets are constructed with twine which is strengthened with marine grade stainless steel.
-These have been proven effective at reducing seal interactions at sites and will be used at the new Meil Bay site.
+These have been proven effective at reducing seal interactions at sites and will be used at the relocated Vestness site.

-The use of Acoustic Deterrent Devices (ADDs) within the Scottish aquaculture industry is strictly controlled by the Marine Scotland Licencing Operations Team (MS-LOT).
+The use of Acoustic Deterrent Devices (ADDs) within the Scottish aquaculture industry is strictly controlled by the Marine Directorate – Licencing Operations Team (MD-LOT).
 A European Protected Species (EPS) Licence is required before any ADD system can be deployed and permission to use ADDs is also required from the planning authority and NatureScot.

-Effects on landscape and visual amenity are regulated by the Orkney Islands Council as the planning authority, and NatureScot.
-A Seascape, Landscape, and Visual Amenity Assessment (SLVIA) will be conducted to assess the likely change in visual amenity from the re-development.
+Effects on landscape and visual amenity are regulated by Orkney Islands Council as the planning authority, and NatureScot.
+A Seascape, Landscape, and Visual Amenity Assessment (SLVIA) will be conducted to assess any change in visual amenity from the re-development.
 The effect of noise on the nearest landfall from the development during construction and operation will also be assessed.
 It can be noted that a hybrid-power barge was installed at Vestness in 2023, which is designed to reduce the running time of the generator on the barge and hence associated noise emissions.

 Cooke Aquaculture Scotland recognise the importance of responsible operations across the business.
-By setting the foundations of sustainability in our core values, we build up a robust culture of commitment to our common goal of sustainable development.
-The modernisation of Meil Bay is in line with the company sustainability goals, and will allow us to put improvements in place to meet those goals.
+By setting the foundations of sustainability, we build up a robust culture of commitment to our common goal of a sustainable business.

 If you have any questions about the proposed project that have not been answered here or in our FAQ page, you can contact us at firstname.lastname@example.org and we will endeavour to answer your query as soon as we can.